bedops/bedops/docs/content/reference/file-management/conversion/gtf2bed.rst

 This script is also dependent on input that follows the GTF 2.2 specification.
 A GTF-format validator is available `here <http://mblab.wustl.edu/software.html>`_ to ensure your input follows specification.

-.. tip:: Conversion of data which are GTF-like, but which do not follow the specification can cause ``IOError`` and other runtime exceptions.
+.. tip:: Conversion of data which are GTF-like, but which do not follow the specification can cause parsing issues.
 If you run into problems, please check that your input follows the GTF specification.

 ======
 Source